PreethiAnnJacob/Scraper/README.md

 # Scraper
-Web Scraper with node.js using cheerio module
+Web Scraper with Node.js using Cheerio module

 Run in terminal : node server.js